Ovarian Cancer Treatment Options: An In-Depth Guide to Surgery, Chemotherapy, and More

 Supportive (Palliative) Care for Ovarian Cancer

-Palliative care is an essential aspect of ovarian cancer treatment that focuses on managing symptoms, improving quality of life, and providing emotional support for patients and their families.
+Palliative care for ovarian cancer is an essential aspect of treatment that focuses on managing symptoms, improving quality of life, and providing emotional support for patients and their families.

 It is important to note that palliative care is not the same as hospice care.
 While both prioritize comfort and quality of life, palliative care can be provided alongside curative treatments at any stage of the disease.
 In contrast, hospice care is typically reserved for those with a life expectancy of six months or less and focuses on comfort rather than cure.